koenrane/KR-new-site/content/non-obstruction-a-simple-concept-motivating-corrigibility.md

 For example, intent corrigibility (trying to be the kind of agent which can be corrected and which is not manipulative) is an instrumental strategy for inducing corrigibility, which is an instrumental strategy for inducing broad non-obstruction, which is an instrumental strategy for hedging against our inability to figure out what we want. _It's all about alignment_.

 Corrigibility also increases robustness against other AI design errors.
-However, it still just boils down to non-obstruction, and then to impact alignment: if the AI system has meaningful errors, then it's not impact-aligned with the AUs which we wanted it to be impact-aligned with.
+However, it still just reduces to non-obstruction, and then to impact alignment: if the AI system has meaningful errors, then it's not impact-aligned with the AUs which we wanted it to be impact-aligned with.
 In this setting, the AU landscape captures what actually would happen for different human goals $P$.

 To be confident that this holds empirically, it sure seems like you want high error tolerance in the AI design: one does not simply _knowably_ build an AGI that's helpful for many AUs.
 Hence, corrigibility as an instrumental strategy for non-obstruction.